MarkusMusch/bot/README.md

 3. **Live Trading**

-	* A REST client to deal with Binance API that you can easily adapt to work with your favorite exchanges' REST APIs.
+	* A REST client to deal with Binance API, that you can easily adapt to work with your favorite exchange's API.
-	* An abstract Strategy class that serves as a template for implementing your own strategies.
+	* An abstract Strategy class that serves as a foundation for your strategies, providing a clear structure and a set of guidelines for implementation.
-	* An example strategy that serves as a blueprint for your own strategies or as a starting point to build upon.
+	* A a tried and tested trading strategy that serves as a blueprint for your own strategies or as a starting point to build upon.
-	* A Portfolio class that makes combining your strategies into full portfolios straight forward.
+	* A Portfolio class that makes combining your strategies into full cohesive, well-balanced portfolios as easy as one-two-three.

 	<p align="center">
 	<img src="https://github.com/MarkusMusch/bot/blob/main/images/pnl.jpeg" />